Some computations of stable twisted homology for mapping class groups: Twisted stable homologies for -modules

 \subsection{General decomposition for the twisted stable homology using functor homology}

-In this first subsection, we prove a decomposition result for the stable homology with twisted coefficients for families of groups whose associated groupoid is a pre-braided homogeneous groupoid (see Theorem \ref{thm:step1}).
+In this first subsection, we prove a decomposition result for the stable homology with twisted coefficients for families of groups whose associated groupoid is braided strict monoidal and satisfies the assumptions of Theorem \ref{thm:consequencecondcancalandinject} (see Theorem \ref{thm:step1}).
 It extends a previous analogous result due Djament and Vespa in \cite[Section 1 and 2]{DV1} when the ambient monoidal structure is symmetric.
 It will be a key step to prove Theorem \ref{cor:Mainresultparticularkernels}.
 We refer the reader to the papers \cite[Section 2]{FranjouPira} and \cite[Appendice A]{DV1} for an introduction to homological algebra in functor categories and we assume that all the definitions, properties and results there are known.